csbg/BioinformaticsPracticals1/python3.md

 ### Introduction

-The `re` module (from the standard library) implements functions to use regular expressions.
+The `re` module (from the standard library) implements classes and functions for handling regular expressions.
 As you might remember from the bash course, a *regular expression* (“regex”) is a string that defines a search pattern and thereby describes sets of other strings.

 The `re` module is quite comprehensive.
 Here, we only present some of its functions; for further information, please consult the [documentation](https://docs.python.org/3/library/re.html) and the article [Regular Expression HOWTO](https://docs.python.org/3/howto/regex.html).